 Year-End Fundraising Strategies for a Nonprofit

-Lucky for you, we have broken down the tips your nonprofit might be missing into two sections with four tips in each.
+We have broken down the tips your nonprofit might be missing into two sections with four tips in each.
 The sections are (1) prepping for year-end fundraising and (2) executing your successful end-of-year fundraising.

-Prepping for Ultimate Year-End Fundraising
+Prep for Ultimate Year-End Fundraising

 Preparation is your first step to success.
-This stage should begin in July or August, a full 5 or 6 months before the big-ticket month of December because it takes months of organization and building to be properly prepared for your year-end fundraising.
+This stage should begin in July or August, a full 5 or 6 months before the big-ticket month of December because it takes months of organization and building to be adequately prepared for your year-end fundraising.
 But do not stress.
 We will break it all down and walk you through it.

 Plan Your Campaign